airbnb/react-with-styles/README.md

 ```

-## `<ThemeProvider [ name="theme name" ]>`
+## `<ThemeProvider name="theme name">`

-This component simply takes an optional `name` prop that matches a registered theme, and stores that value in context.
+This component simply takes a `name` prop that matches a registered theme, and stores that value in context.
 This allows sub-trees of your application to change to different themes as necessary.

 ```jsx
 import React from 'react';